libriscv/libriscv/README.md

 The [Go](/binaries/go) examples only require Go installed.
 Go produces complex RV64G ELF executables.

 There are also examples for [Nim](/binaries/nim), [Zig](/binaries/zig) and [Rust](/binaries/rust).

-## Building for Windows

-There is a `build_mingw.sh` script that can build the emulator for MinGW 64 when cross-compiling on Linux.
-To be able to build it, install the `g++-mingw-w64-x86-64` package.
-If you are building inside MinGW 64 on (actual) Windows, then you should not have to do anything special.
-You will need the common build tools like make, cmake and a C++17-capable compiler.

 ## Remote debugging using GDB